liux0614/prof.song.github.io/_posts/2019-03-07-working-towards-open.md

 - Community
 category: blog
 author: lillianhogendoorn
-description: Keynote delivered at Brock Univesity Open Education Day
+description: Keynote delivered at Brock Univesity for Open Education Week
 ---
+*this keynote was delivered for Brock University for [Open Education: Focus on Open Educational Resources](https://experiencebu.brocku.ca/event/97810).

-# Working towards open, working for you
+# working towards open, working for you

-Thank you all so much for having me.

-I would like to begin by acknowledging that we are meeting on land that has been inhabited by Indigenous peoples long before today.
+I would like to acknowledge that we are meeting on land that has been inhabited by Indigenous peoples long before today.
 This land is the traditional territory of Anishinaabeg and Haudenosaunee peoples.

 It is important to understand the long-standing history that brought us here today and to understand our place within that history.
 Today, I’m going to talk about my own journey to Open Education.
 But before I do, please remember that I, like most of us here, am a settler on this land.
 And that means that my journey and yours is inextricably linked to this land and its rich history.
 By taking this time to honour the land and its First Nations’ heritage, we take part in an act of reconciliation and acknowledge the sacrifices made and the losses endured by Indigenous people.

 I’d like to begin by getting to know you all a little better.
-Raise your hand if you would consider yourself an educator. (say how many.)
-Okay, now raise your hand if you would consider yourself to be a learner. (say how many).
+Raise your hand if you would consider yourself an educator.
+Okay, now raise your hand if you would consider yourself to be a learner.

 I like to think of myself as both an educator and a learner.
 As some of you might have guessed by looking at me, I’m relatively early in my career in Open Education.
 I’m still learning every day.
 But I’m standing here in front of you all with a big OER job title tasked with, at the very least, imparting some new knowledge about open education, and hopefully striking at least a little bit of inspiration.
 And today, that makes me an educator.

+## stumbling into the open

 I stumbled into Open Education work.
 As an undergraduate student studying English, I was supporting myself by shelving books at Robarts Library at the University of Toronto.
 I loved the job because I got to listen to audiobooks and every once in a while I would stumble upon what I thought was a really hilarious book title.
 This is a real photo I took on one of my shelving shifts called *Evil: a Guide for the Perplexed*.
 Also, unlike my second job working at a telefund, I didn’t have to deal with too many angry people.
 And unlike my third job as a barista, I never burned myself.